Rush Limbaugh and another hour of broadcast excellence.

 They hate the Republicans.

-And all of a sudden now he wants to defer to them, and they didn't understand.
+And all of a sudden, now he wants to defer to them and they didn't understand.

-Farid Zakaria, you know, the global positioning satellite host at CNN.
+Fareed Zakaria, you know, the global positioning satellite host at CNN.

 One of these egghead theoreticians from the faculty lounge got a TV show, writes occasionally in magazine and highbrow magazine articles.

-He has an audience with Obama now and then about foreign policy.
+And he does, he has an audience with Obama now and then about foreign policy.

 It did not make any sense.